With a single query, DNSEye provides a detailed report identifying the systems affected by the Apache Log4j security vulnerability.

-Attackers can take advantage of the opportunity to remotely execute commands/scripts on targeted computers by exploiting the LOG4J vulnerability, and this approach does not necessitate any special skills, exacerbating the problem.
-The attackers could install malicious software on the target system, execute payloads, steal valuable data, or severely damage the system.
+Attackers can take advantage of the slightest opportunity to remotely execute commands/scripts on targeted computers by exploiting the LOG4J vulnerability.
+What makes this problem even worse is that this approach does not require any special skills.
+Attackers could install malicious software on the target system, execute payloads, steal valuable data, or severely damage the system.

-We have prepared a sample domain list for you, which contains DNS queries requested by systems impacted by the LOG4J vulnerability:
+Below is a sample domain list containing DNS queries requested by systems impacted by the Log4j vulnerability:

-DNSEye captures the overall DNS traffic of the system and all of the domains that the system established a connection with during the learning process in chronologic order.
-If there is any vulnerability exploited, in this situation the domains that are firstly requested by your servers will be inspected as ‘Firstly Visited’ and these traffic anomalies will be forwarded to the SIEM solution.
-During this transmission, Cyber X-Ray (DNSSense’s Database) will transfer all domain data to the SIEM solution in chronological sequence.
-As a result, SOC teams will be able to do more precise detections in a much shorter time period.
+During its learning phase, DNSEye will store the overall DNS traffic of the system and all the domains connected to in chronological order.
+In case a vulnerability is identified, the domains requested for the first time by your servers will be categorised and examined under “First-Visited” and these traffic anomalies will be forwarded to the SIEM solution.
+During this transmission, Cyber X-Ray (DNSSense’s database) will transfer all domain data to the SIEM solution in chronological order.
+As a result, SOC teams will be able to detect vulnerabilities more precisely in a much shorter time frame.

-DNSSense DNSDome users are under constant protection against any possible attack that may arise from LOG4J Vulnerability since these domains are actively blocked.
-You may also update the LOG4J Framework version to the current version to provide protection from this security vulnerability.
+Users of DNSDome can have peace of mind knowing that they are constantly protected against any possible attacks that may arise from the Log4j vulnerability, given that these domains are actively blocked.
+They may also consider updating the Log4j Framework to the latest version that provides protection against this security vulnerability.